iluwatar/java-design-patterns/identity-map/README.md

 ---
-title: "Identity Map Pattern in Java | Prevent Duplicate Objects with Best Practices"
+title: "Identity Map Pattern in Java: Managing Object Identity for Efficiency"
+shortTitle: Identity Map
 description: "Learn about the Identity Map pattern in Java.
 This design pattern prevents duplicate objects in memory, improving performance and consistency in your applications.
 Explore implementation examples, benefits, and best practices."
 category: Behavioral
 language: en